 In its first years, MNA focused on building a strong membership base, hosting an annual conference, and establishing high quality group buying programs including major medical health insurance, teleconferencing services, and office supplies.
 Recently, MNA expanded its services and benefits to also include principles and practices, year-round training opportunities, advocacy and public policy development, and research and information sharing.

 Today, MNA is vibrant, strong, and growing and is staffed by a full complement of professionals.
-Representing the richness and diversity of Montana's charitable sector, MNA members address an array of missions in education, health and human services, arts and culture, religious and spiritual development, environmental protection, animal welfare, economic and workforce development, and more.
+Representing the richness and diversity of Montana’s charitable sector, MNA members address an array of missions in education, health and human services, arts and culture, religious and spiritual development, environmental protection, animal welfare, economic and workforce development, and more.
 MNA members come from all four corners of the state and range in size from large organizations to small, unstaffed nonprofits.
-We are many missions with one voice.